Hallucinogen Addiction: Types, Signs, Causes, Effects, Treatment, and Prevention

 Physical Symptoms of Hallucinogen Addiction

-- Dilated Pupils: One of the most noticeable physical signs of hallucinogen use is dilated pupils, which can be observed during intoxication.
+- Dilated Pupils: One of the most noticeable physical signs of hallucinogen use is dilated pupils, which are observed during intoxication.

-- Increased Heart Rate and Blood Pressure: Users often experience elevated heart rates and blood pressure, which can lead to cardiovascular issues over time.
+- Increased Heart Rate and Blood Pressure: Users experience elevated heart rates and blood pressure, which leads to cardiovascular issues over time.

-- Sweating and Chills: Hallucinogen use can cause sudden and intense sweating or chills as the body reacts to the drug’s presence.
+- Sweating and Chills: Hallucinogen use causes sudden and intense sweating or chills as the body reacts to the drug’s presence.

-- Nausea and Vomiting: Some hallucinogens, particularly when taken in large doses, can cause gastrointestinal distress, leading to nausea and vomiting.
+- Nausea and Vomiting: Some hallucinogens, particularly when taken in large doses cause gastrointestinal distress, leading to nausea and vomiting.

 Psychological Symptoms of Hallucinogen Addiction